The Story of Light (Steve Vai album)

 The Story of Light "Real Illusions: ...of a..." is the eighth studio album by guitarist Steve Vai, released on August 14, 2012 through Favored Nations Entertainment.
-It is Vai's first full-length studio album since 2005's Real Illusions: Reflections.
+It is Vai's first studio album since 2005's Real Illusions: Reflections.
 On May 23, 2012 The Story of Light was made available for pre-order through Vai's official website with an instant download of "Gravity Storm".
-The track "John the Revelator" contains a sample of Blind Willie Johnson's song of the same name.
+The track "John the Revelator" contains a sample of Blind Willie Johnson's recording of the same song.
 "The Moon and I" was initially released as a VaiTunes digital only single in 2010.
 However, due to the personal nature of the song, Vai decided to remix it and include it on the album.

 The album debuted on Billboard 200 at No. 78.